 graphic novel in Canadian history.

-Between commissions Gerhard has been touring Canada and the United States meeting old fans and finding new attending ComiCons and festivals.
-Check out his Gallery Page for some examples of his work, his Store for available prints or feel free to contact Ger with your questions, comments or ideas for a commission.
+Between commissions, Gerhard has been touring Canada and the United States meeting old fans and finding new fans while attending ComiCons and festivals.
+Check out his Gallery Page for some examples of his work or feel free to contact Ger with your questions, comments or ideas for a commission.

 “With a photograph or an idea, anything can be brought to life.”